bhoper1232/movie-service/README.md

 # MovieService 🎥
-**MovieFlix** is a full-stack web application.
+**MovieService** is a full-stack web application.
 It allows users to browse through a collection of movies, view detailed information about each movie, and share their thoughts by leaving reviews.

 ## 🛠️ Features
 - **Movie Browsing**: